 The Cuyahoga River is the central natural feature of Cuyahoga Valley National Park.
-Twenty-two of its one hundred miles run the length of the park from south to north.
+22 of its 100 miles run the length of the park from south to north.
 The river is fed by more than 190 miles of perennial (permanent) and ephemeral (temporary) streams.

 Park streams, tributaries to the Cuyahoga, are diverse in character.
 Some are so small they flow only in times of heavy precipitation and remain unnamed to this day.
 Many are gently flowing streams wandering through forested ravines.
 Others are more assertive, flowing rapidly toward the Cuyahoga and sometimes dropping suddenly over scenic waterfalls.
 At over 28 miles, Tinkers Creek is the longest of the Cuyahoga River’s tributaries.

 Opportunities to canoe and kayak grow each year.
 The National Park Service is among the partners who manage the Cuyahoga River Water Trail along the length of the river.
 Visit our paddling page to learn more about recreating on the river.

 Cuyahoga River Water Trail

 Get involved in river-wide efforts to create and improve the Cuyahoga River Water Trail.

 Historically, the Ohio & Erie Canal drew water from the Cuyahoga River.
 Today, you can view the river from many locations along the trail.

 Cuyahoga Valley Scenic Railroad runs adjacent to the river.
 Plan a trip aboard the train for views of the river from the window.

 Last updated: January 12, 2022